PRIVATE INTERNATIONAL LAW (ADVANCED)

 Students attending the course are expected to have already gained a basic knowledge of Private International Law during the general course of International Law.

+The course will be conducted by oral frontal lessons and by seminars consisting in anlysing sentences and practical cases, with the direct participation of the students.
 If the number of attending students is manageable, students will have the opportunity to present papers, either individually or in team, on topics selected together with the teacher.

 Assessment methods and criteria